Quick Reference for SPL2 commands

 | stats | Calculates aggregate statistics such as average, count, and sum, over the results set. | Example: Take the incoming result set and calculate the sum of the bytes field and groups the sums by the values in the host field. | ||||||||||

-| streamstats | Adds a cumulative statistical value to each search result as each result is processed. | Example: Use a <by-clause> to add a running count to search results.
+| streamstats | Adds a cumulative statistical value to each search result as each result is processed. | Example: Use a BY clause to add a running count to search results.
 This search uses the host field to reset the count.
 For each search result, a new field is appended with a count of the results based on the host value.
 The count is cumulative and includes the current result. | ||||||||||

 | thru | Writes data to a writeable dataset and then passes the same data to the next command in the search string.
 By default, the thru command appends data to the dataset. | Example: Append all the incoming search result set to the actions dataset.
 Those same search results are also passed into the eval command. | ||||||||||